Bias from small-scale leakage in Pulsar Timing Array maps: Discussion and conclusions

 \section{Discussion and conclusions}

 Since each pulsar timing residual measurement is sensitive to the GW power emitted across the entire sky, unresolved small-scale power unavoidably leaks into the large-scale one when uncontrolled partial reconstruction of the GWB is attempted.
 This effect is particularly significant for the case in which the origin of the background is astrophysical, since the GW power generated by SMBHBs tracing the cosmic web is spread across an extremely wide range of angular scales.
 The unmodeled power beyond the current resolution limits of~$\lmaxrec \sim 10$ does not simply vanish from the correlated timing residuals; therefore, it has the potential to be misinterpreted as large-scale power.
+Our conclusions broadly apply to the methodology commonly used for PTA anisotropy analyses, such as finite-resolution reconstructions based on truncated spherical-harmonic or pixel expansions~\cite{agazie2023_anisotropies, Taylor:2015udp, Miles_2024}.

 The magnitude of this systematic effect strongly depends on the amount of power at small scales.
 In this work, we show that, for realistic realizations of the astrophysical background, this contamination exceeds the cosmic variance level by at least one order of magnitude across a broad range of scales, fundamentally altering how we interpret anisotropy measurements from PTA experiments.
 These numbers should be interpreted as conservative, as we artificially removed any power existing at scales~$\ell > \ell_{\max}^{\rm GWB} = 250$ to reduce computational costs.
-Furthermore, as demonstrated in this article, the presence of this systematic error is independent of the specific details of the pulsar spatial configuration, the regularization scheme introduced in the analysis, and the presence of pulsar noise.
-In particular, we show how regularization represents both a necessity and a compromise, since it introduces its own regularization bias, and therefore it cannot be thought of as a possible solution to the small-scale leakage issue.